Darian Shimy

 What is a “Thon”?

-An "a-thon" is a peer-to-peer style fundraiser that involves participating in a certain activity and gathering donations for participating in said activity.
+An "a-thon" is a peer-to-peer fundraiser where participants commit to an activity and collect donations for completing it.

 Sea Animals